Business Fuel Statement of Notifiable Matters

 If you apply for credit with us, or propose to act as guarantor, we may disclose your personal information to, or collect personal information about you from a Credit Reporting Body.
 This is because Credit Reporting Bodies are allowed to handle personal information relating to credit under the Privacy Act and the CR Code.

 Each Credit Reporting Body is required by law to have a policy which explains how they will manage your credit-related personal information.
-To view the policy of any of these Credit Reporting Bodies please visit the relevant Credit Reporting Body’s website and follow the Privacy links, or you can contact them directly for further information.
+To view the policy of any of these Credit Reporting Bodies, please visit the relevant Credit Reporting Body’s website and follow the Privacy links, or you can contact them directly for further information.

-Purpose of disclosure
+Purpose of collection and disclosure

 For example, we may register with the Credit Reporting Bodies any of the following information: